MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-data-and-reports.md

 ### Select product data to see in reports

-In the Summary and Location-Enhanced Reports, you can use the **Product Filter** drop-down to show all product data, only Microsoft Teams data, or only Skype for Business Online data.
+In the Summary and Location-Enhanced Reports, you can use the **Product Filter** drop-down to show all product data or only Microsoft Teams data.

 > [!div class="mx-imgBorder"]
 > ![Screenshot: shows the Product Filter control options.](media/206ad818-0f72-4c8e-b25e-3cc8fcfbef05.png)

-In Detailed reports, you can use the **Is Teams** dimension to filter the data to Microsoft Teams or Skype for Business Online data.

 ## Summary Reports